gollum/gollum/README.md

     wiki = Gollum::Wiki.new("my-gollum-repo.git", :base_path => "/wiki")

 Note that base_path just modifies the links.
-To map gollum to a non-root location, use `map` in config.ru.
-See [#532](https://github.com/github/gollum/issues/532). `bin/gollum` now includes a simple map based on base path.
+To map gollum to a non-root location:

+- Use the gollum binary: `gollum path/to/wiki --base-path mywiki`
+- Define config.ru with `map`.
+See [#532](https://github.com/github/gollum/issues/532) for an example.

 > :base_path     - String base path for all Wiki links.
 >